Platoniq/decidim-install/decidim-aws.md

 >
 > This way, if you destroy your EB environment, your database won't be affected.
 >
-> This approach may be safer for some.
+> This approach may be safer for some, specially if you want to deploy your application without downtime (using 2 production environments).
+>
+> If you want to follow this approach, you need to manually create a RDS Posgress Database and manually add the security group to allow EB access to it.
+Then create the environment varials `RDS_*` manually with the database credentials.
+>
+> 👉 Check the appendix

 ## 5. Deploying Decidim